 Put your gaming experience and imagination into action, developing an original game that you can fully play and show to friends and family.
 This is a remote course for all abilities and ages.

 The fundamentals covered in Video Game Design are a great first step into the world of coding.
-Students are introduced to object-oriented programming, and a behaviour-based logic system – applying behaviours and attributions, testing, debugging and fine-tuning products – that comprises a core component of computer science and is familiar to any programmer.
+Students are introduced to programming and a behaviour-based logic system – applying behaviours and attributions, testing, debugging and fine-tuning products – that comprises a core component of computer science and is familiar to any programmer.
 This is a rich course and one of our most popular, and many kids take it more than once to take their skills even further.

 We use Construct 3 ® to develop games that you can play on any platform.
 It is a free platform, which means once you have an account, you can keep developing games after your course has finished!
 Construct 3 ® makes it easy to get started, work with an impressive library of behaviours and attributes, and produce some great-looking final products.